dinschr/pod-json/docs/order-api.md

 ### 6.3. `GET /v1/orders/{apiOrderId}`

-Fetch details and status of an order.
+Fetch details and status of a single order.

+> **Status:** planned – not yet implemented in the pilot.

 - **Auth:** required
 - **Path parameter:** `apiOrderId` – the order ID returned by `POST /v1/orders`.